juhasev/sample-ninja-help/social-login-facebook.md

 ### Obtain credentials
 Click the **App settings** on the left menu and copy **App ID** and **App Secret**.
 Enter these into the Facebook configuration section in **Sample Ninja**

+> NOTE: This integration works out of the box without verified business or app approval.
+You can use it in testing in staging.
+Complete the entire process before going to production!

 > Don't hesitate to contact support at support@sampleninja.io if you need assistance.